beingfaisalmalik/Spice-Fusion-Project/README.md

-# Spice-Fusion-Project
+# OOAD PROJECT FOR DIAGRAMS EMAIL Or contact
-This Repository Is For Storing Configuration Items And Associated QA Records.
+This Is Resturant Management Project